lexruee/useful-gnome-shell-extensions/README.md

 Purpose:

- - Disable the screensaver and auto suspend.
+ - Disables the screensaver and auto suspend.

 Links: